ErikHage/java-rules-engine/README.md

 ### Rules

 At minimum a rule requires only 2 inputs: A name and a predicate.
-The name used as a unique identifier.
+The name used as a unique identifier within a set.
 The predicate is the expression evaluated to determine if this rule is to be applied for the given input I. Optional members are a function or consumer, a priority, a group name, and a next group name.
 If they are not defined, they will be set to the default values shown below.

-##### Function/Consumer
+##### OnMatchHandler

 **Default**: `(i) -> Optional.empty()`